-3.6.11.
-OUR EXCLUSIVE LICENSE WITH VIB (ARGX-118)
+3.7.4 Our Exclusive License with VIB (ARGX-118)

-In November 2016, we entered into a collaboration under our Innovative Access Program with VIB vzw, or VIB, an inflammation research center in Ghent, Brussels, to develop antibodies against Galectin-10, the protein of Charcot-Leyden Crystals, which play a major role in severe asthma and the persistence of mucus plugs, including ARGX-118.
+In November 2016, we entered into a collaboration under our Immunology Innovation Program with VIB vzw, or VIB, an inflammation research center in Ghent, Brussels, to develop antibodies against Galectin-10, the protein of Charcot-Leyden Crystals, which play a major role in severe asthma and the persistence of mucus plugs, including ARGX-118.
 Under the terms of the agreement, we and VIB jointly developed antibodies against Galectin-10 using our proprietary suite of technologies.
 Upon successful completion of this initial research, we exercised an exclusive option to license the program and assumed responsibility for further development and commercialization.
-Under this agreement, including a November 2018 amendment, we are obligated to make milestone payments upon the occurrence of certain development milestones (up to an aggregate of €4,025,000), commercialization milestones (up to an aggregate of €11,000,000) and pay tiered royalties on net sales in the low single digits.
+Under this agreement, including a November 2018 amendment, we are obligated to make milestone payments upon the occurrence of certain development milestones (up to an aggregate of €4.0 million), commercialization milestones (up to an aggregate of €11.0 million) and pay tiered royalties on net sales in the low single digits.
 We may terminate this agreement for convenience upon 90 days prior written notice.
 This agreement is also subject to mutual termination for material breach, insolvency or certain patent challenges and automatically expires upon the expiration of VIB's licensed patent rights.